 "Whatever criticism we are getting now, we are still unbeaten in the league.
 It just means we have set the standard very high."

-City remains the only team still unbeaten in the Premier League and Kompany thinks that a lot of the negative press has been unwarranted.
+However, the champions remain the only team still unbeaten in the Premier League and Kompany thinks that a lot of their negative press has been unwarranted.

-City's victory over Swansea was the team's fourth consecutive Premier League win and Kompany thinks that it will only be a matter of time before he and his teammates reach the standard they set last season.
+City's victory over Swansea was their fourth consecutive Premier League win and Kompany thinks that it will only be a matter of time before he and his team-mates reach the standard they set last season.